Corinne Narassiguin

-Corinne Narassiguin (born March 7, 1975, in Le Port, Réunion) is a French politician and former member of the National Assembly of France.
-She was elected on the 17 June 2012, in the 2012 legislative election, representing the North American constituency of French residents abroad.
-She represented the Socialist Party and the Greens.
+Corinne Narassiguin (born 7 March 1975) is a French politician who has served as a Senator for Seine-Saint-Denis since 2 October 2023.
+A member of the Socialist Party (PS), she previously represented the 1st constituency for French residents overseas (United States and Canada) in the National Assembly from 2012 to 2013.

+Narassiguin was elected to the National Assembly in the 2012 legislative election with the support of Europe Ecology – The Greens (EELV).
+Her election was however nullified in early 2013 and she was forced to vacate her seat when the Constitutional Council ruled the election had been held improperly.
+She was barred from running for reelection.
+In the 2023 Senate election, she returned to a parliamentary role after she successfully led the PS–EELV list in Seine-Saint-Denis.

 Personal life

 Corinne Narassiguin was born in Saint Paul, in the French overseas department of Réunion, into a family of left-leaning teachers.
 She graduated from Telecom & Management SudParis and earned a Master's degree in telecommunications from University College London.
 She has been a resident in the United States since 1999.
 She said her interest in politics grew during the 2000 US Elections.
 Before her election Corinne worked for a major US bank.

 Political life

 Narassiguin joined the New York City branch of the Socialist Party and was its secretary from 2003 until 2009.
 In 2005 she was elected to the regional executive committee where she handled international affairs after co-authoring a paper about modernising the life of the party.